msmbuilder/msmb_theme/README.md

 ============

 This applies slight modifications to `sphinx_rtd_theme`.
-It needs the afformentioned theme to be installed.
+It needs the aforementioned theme to be installed.